ALKA (weapon)

 The ALKA directed-energy weapon (DEW) system is a Turkish dual electromagnetic/laser weapon developed by Roketsan.
 It was first unveiled at the 2019 IDEF exhibition on 8 May 2019.
-This combat laser was allegedly used to destroy one of GNC's Wing Loong II UAVs; if true, this would represent the first known time a vehicle-mounted combat laser was used to destroy another combat vehicle during genuine wartime conditions.
+This combat laser was used to destroy one of GNC's Wing Loong II UAVs; this represents the first known time a vehicle-mounted combat laser was used to destroy another combat vehicle during genuine wartime conditions.

 History

 It was reported in 2010s that various Turkish organizations like TÜBİTAK SAGE and Aselsan had been working on tactical lasers and some had achieved success in both 2015 and 2018 prior to the unveiling of ALKA directed-energy weapon.
 According to ROKETSAN official Prof.Uğur Kayasal the weapon was developed in response to the increase of drone attacks on Turkish forces.
 ROKETSAN spent five years making the directed energy weapon system and spent the last two years of the developmental period to make the system road-mobile.
-On 4 August 2019 an ALKA DEW mounted on an off-road armored car allegedly shot down a Chinese-made Wing Loong II UAV in Misrata, Libya.
+On 4 August 2019 an ALKA DEW mounted on an off-road armored car shot down a Chinese-made Wing Loong II UAV in Misrata, Libya.